2 minute tabletop (buildings)

 Using one floor as a guide to cutting the others ensures they are all exactly the same size.

 A finished building, with each floor exactly the same size.
-At this point you can add a final layer of lacquer to protect the print.

 A complete building ready to go.
 Most of the 2 minute tabletop buildings are swappable allowing you to build custom buildings.